- 10 years

 We'e confident that by following the sleep plan with consistency, you will have an independent sleeper when we wrap up!

 We will be in touch over the phone and /or email to further navigate your child's sleep as you implement the plan.

-Next you will book a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.
+Next you will book a 60-90 minute call with Lauren or Maura to go over your child's sleep plan in detail.